cDaIryPOUV/ePat/README.md

 Damage score defined by ePat is calculated in the range from the amino acid where the frameshift starts to the stop codon.

 ### 3. Stop Gain
-Calculate the toxicity score defined by ePat in the range from the amino acid to be replaced by the stop codon to the original stop codon.
+Calculate the damage level score defined by ePat in the range from the amino acid to be replaced by the stop codon to the original stop codon.

 For `Stop Lost`, the toxicity score is not calculated.